 Manchester City, Bayern Munich and Barcelona, three of the top four teams in Champions League 2020 betting lists, are on the same side of the draw.
 Throw in Juventus, if they manage to turn things around against Lyon, and it’s clear that huge names are going to be falling by the wayside at every turn.

 The fact that these ties are all 90-minute affairs, rather than the traditional two-legged home and away scenario, played at a neutral venue, adds further jeopardy to proceedings.
-There is now a real lottery-type feel to the concluding rounds of this tournament.

 And that severely tempers enthusiasm for supporting big guns like Bayern and Manchester City at around 4.0 in outright lists, despite their strong domestic form.

 Paris Saint-Germain, the shortest price in the outright betting of those in that side of the draw, will surely feel that this is their best opportunity to reach a first Champions League Final, but I’m not even sure they will overcome their first hurdle.

 Bayern Munich, fuelled by a relentless supply of goals from Robert Lewandowski, hit the top of outright betting lists after brushing Chelsea aside with astonishing ease at Stamford Bridge in the first leg of their last 16 tie.